sprice89/dwt-docs/info/api/WebTwain_Buffer.md

 If you believe an image should be blank but `IsBlankImage()` or `IsBlankImageExpress` is returning `false` , you can read `BlankImageCurrentStdDev` for that image and then set a bigger value to `BlankImageMaxStdDev` .

 Both `BlankImageCurrentStdDev` and `BlankImageMaxStdDev` range from 0 to 100.

-`BlankImageThreshold` ranges from 0 to 255 and is 128 by default.
-The bigger the value is, the more likely an image may be regarded as blank.

 ---